qcodespp/qcodespp.github.io/docs/source/background.rst

 1)	Drivers for setting and reading parameters from instruments
 2)	A framework for the storage and organization of data
 3)  Loops, i.e. step-wise increment an independent parameter (e.g. a voltage)
+4)  Plotting tools for data visualisation

-This means that one can vary an independent parameter, measure all dependent parameters, and store these data in a well-organised format.
+This means that one can vary an independent parameter, measure all dependent parameters, store these data in a well-organised format, and visualise them.
 This is pretty much all one ever does in science.
-Two different plotting options are available for data visualisation and analysis.

 .. figure:: qcodes_visualiser.png
     :alt: Qcodes++ structure visualisation